 A Conflict-Free Minerals Policy for the State of Oregon

-We are doing our due diligence in looking ahead to the 2019 Legislative Session.
-We ask for your support and assistance in introducing a bill in 2019.
+We ask for your support and assistance in introducing a bill in the 2019 Legislative Session.

 Why Is this Change Needed?

 The ongoing conflict in the Congo has resulted in the deaths of more than 5.4 million people - more than any conflict since World War II.
 Millions have been displaced, citizens continue to be terrorized, and rape is used as a weapon of war.

 Conflict minerals have fueled and continue to help sustain the ongoing conflict.
 Armed groups have generated hundreds of millions of dollars by illegally extracting and smuggling tin, tantalum, tungsten, and gold (3TG).
 These minerals eventually end up in consumer products such as computers and cell phones.
 Companies have the opportunity to contribute to peace in the Congo by making sure that the minerals they use in their products do not come from areas controlled by armed groups.
 But they will not take action unless their consumers require it.

 Consumer activism is essential to ensure that companies and industries as a whole prioritize conflict-free sourcing.
 State-level legislation is a powerful way to amplify individual consumer activism by institutionalizing the demand for conflict-free products.
 The public expects that tax dollars should be spent on procuring products produced by companies with high human rights standards.

 Looking ahead to an Oregon State Conflict-Free Mineral Procurement Bill

 By passing a state conflict-free minerals procurement bill, Oregon would become the third state in the country to enact legislation that places a preference on companies that are working to source conflict-free minerals for their products.